 Disturbance to key species: There will be no direct disturbance to any species listed in Annex I of the Birds Directive or Annex II of the Habitats Directive.
-There will be no impacts upon any protected species arising from the construction or operation of the application site.
+There will be no impacts upon any protected species arising from the development or operation of this site.